-- Oil Rigs: Again, there are thousands of prime fishing spots out in the Gulf, but head over 60 miles out from Gulf Shores, and you’re sure to find some feeding big game creatures who are eager to take the bait.
+- Oil Rigs: Again, there are thousands of prime fishing spots out in the Gulf, you know that.
+But head 60+ miles out from Gulf Shores, and you’re sure to find big game creatures just eager to bite.

 When to Go Fishing in Gulf Shores